karma4u101/FoBo/project/autobuildscript/README.md

 Usage
 =====

+Lift 2.6.x is built with java 6 and lift 3.x is built with java 8

 More memory to sbt http://stackoverflow.com/questions/15280839/how-to-set-heap-size-for-sbt

 To publish use the publish.sh script, to change to a local publish replace 'publish-signed' with 'publish-local-signed' in respective publish script.